 Have a history of liver disease, to include hepatitis

 Have a history of depression

-If you are prescribed antibiotics while taking Ortho Tri-Cyclen, you should use a backup birth control method while taking the antibiotics.
+If you are taking antibiotics at the same time as Ortho Tri-Cyclen, make sure you use a backup birth control method such as condoms.

 Ortho Tri-Cyclen is indicated for the treatment of moderate acne vulgaris.
 Ortho Tri-Cyclen can reduce inflammatory acne lesions by up to 60 percent after six to nine months of use.
 Roughly 50 to 90 percent of women have a positive response to oral contraceptives when used to treat acne.

 Perimenopause is the 2-8 years before menstrual periods stop completely.
 During this time, the production of estrogen decreases, and the menstrual cycle fluctuates.
 Many women experience hot flashes and night sweats.
 Heavy periods and growth of fibroids are more likely to occur early in perimenopause.
 Taking oral contraceptives such as Ortho Tri-Cyclen can help to reduce the hot flashes and ease other symptoms which commonly occur during this time.

 A comprehensive review of studies revealed that oral contraceptives, including Ortho Tri-Cyclen, are as effective in overweight and obese women compared to women who are not overweight.
 The evidence did suggest that overweight and obese women are less likely to use any type of contraception.
 However, the reason for this was not specified in the review.

 Disclaimer: This is not medical advice.
 You and your physician will determine if and how you should take any medication prescribed to you following a medical consultation.

 “Amazing purchase experience, very fast and efficent service…”

 Our delivery is reliable and discreet, so only you know what’s inside.